-At each valuation we carry out a review of all other demographic assumptions using experience data for all the English & Welsh LGPS funds we advise (around 50% of the national total).
+At each valuation we carry out a review of all other demographic assumptions using experience data for all the Scottish LGPS funds we advise (9 out of 11 funds).

 Whilst we believe our nationwide assumptions are suitable across the LGPS as a whole, we understand that there may well be local factors which influence certain trends, or some funds with markedly different experience.
-At the 2022 valuation, like we did at the 2019 valuation, LGPS funds have the opportunity to undertake detailed analysis of their own fund's demographic experience, meaning a more tailored assumption can be made.
+At the 2023 valuation, like we did at the 2020 valuation, LGPS funds have the opportunity to undertake detailed analysis of their own fund's demographic experience, meaning a more tailored assumption can be made.